tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab01/README.md

 - The ideal size for a thread pool is related to the types of tasks that will be submitted and the characteristics of the deployment system
   - 2 basic kinds of tasks:
     - **CPU intensive**: a system with $N$ processors usually achieves optimum utilization with a thread pool of $N + 1$ threads.
 The $(N+1)$-th thread is useful since even in the compute-intense case threads can get page faults or pause for some reason, so the extra runnable thread prevents CPU cycles from going unused
-    - **I/O or blocking operations**: in this case we must set larger thread pool since not all of the threads will be schedulable at all times.
+    - **I/O or blocking operations**: in this case, we must set a larger thread pool since not all of the threads will be schedulable at all times.
 How to size the pool?
       - running the application using several different pool sizes under a benchmark load and observing the level of CPU utilization
       - computing the optimal pool size for keeping the processors at the desired utilization by using the following formula:

       $$
       N_{THREADS} = N_{CPU} * U_{CPU} * \biggl(1 + \frac{W}{C}\biggl)
       $$

       where: $N_{CPU}$ is the number of CPU, $U_{CPU}$ is the target CPU utilization ($0 \le U_{CPU} \le 1$) and $W/C$ the ratio of wait time to compute time (estimated through profiling).

 - **The size should be dynamically bounded to the number of available CPUs (not hard-coded)**
   - in Java `Runtime.availableProcessors()`

 - All concurrent applications have some sources of serialization or synchronization, heavily conditioning the speedup.
 Often serialization is hidden in frameworks and libraries.
-  - The principal threat to scalability in concurrent application is the exclusive resource lock:
+  - The principal threat to scalability in concurrent applications is the exclusive resource lock:
     - **reduce the duration for which locks are held** (narrow lock scope and finer lock granularity)
     - **reduce the frequency with which locks are requested**
     - **replace exclusive locks with coordination mechanisms that allow for greater concurrency**

 ---

 #### 👨🏻‍💻 Matrix multiplication example

 Concurrent programming evergreen: see `step04`.